PavelMelnyk/node-developer-training/02-base-javascript/README.md

 9.1 What are the good and bad cases of using iterator `each`? (with examples)

-## 10. parseInt

-10.1 What are the good and bad cases of using `parseInt`? (with examples)

-## 11. Objects
+## 10. Objects

-11.1 What are the ways to create an object? (with examples)
+10.1 What are the ways to create an object? (with examples)

-11.2 What are the methods in the object?
+10.2 What are the methods in the object?
 How to use them? (with examples)

-11.3 What are some ways to get the properties of the object? (with examples)
+10.3 What are some ways to get the properties of the object? (with examples)

-## 12. String
+## 11. String

-12.1 What are the ways to create string? (with examples)
+11.1 What are the ways to create string? (with examples)

-12.2 What are the methods in the string?
+11.2 What are the methods in the string?
 How to use them? (with examples)

-## 13. Array
+## 12. Array

-13.1 What are the ways to create array? (with examples)
+12.1 What are the ways to create array? (with examples)

-13.2 What are the methods in the an array?
+12.2 What are the methods in the an array?
 How to use them? (with examples)

+## 13. Number

+13.1 What are the ways to create number? (with examples)

+13.2 What are the methods in the an number?
+How to use them? (with examples)

+## 14. Function `parseInt`

+14.1 What are the good and bad cases of using `parseInt`? (with examples)